UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Beyond therm usage, gas bills include a fixed regulated AGL pass-through charge and monthly customer fees that vary by provider.

-One of the biggest sources of confusion for Georgia residents is why their bill is so high even when their rate per therm is low.
-It is vital to understand that neither SCANA nor Gas South controls the delivery charges set by the utility.
+One of the biggest sources of confusion for homeowners is why their bill stays so high even when their contracted rate per therm is low.
+A deeper dive into SCANA vs Gas South rates reveals that your “total bill” is heavily influenced by flat administrative fees and delivery charges.

 The Atlanta Gas Light (AGL) Pass-Through Charge

-Regardless of which provider you choose, you will see a line item for the Atlanta Gas Light (AGL) pass-through charge.
-This covers the cost of maintaining the pipes and infrastructure.
-Since this is a regulated charge overseen by the Georgia Public Service Commission, it will be identical on both a SCANA and a Gas South bill.
-Do not let a provider claim they have “lower delivery fees”, they don’t control this cost.
+Regardless of which provider you choose, you will see a baseline line item for the Atlanta Gas Light pass-through charge on every statement.
+This regulated fee covers the physical cost of maintaining the pipes and infrastructure connecting your home to the gas grid.
+Neither SCANA nor Gas South controls this baseline delivery fee, so do not let a marketer claim they offer lower utility delivery rates.

 Comparing Monthly Customer Service Fees